bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 * Regulation: Marginal and average cost pricing by the government.
 We see this in the case of utilities, like water and electricity.

-* Antitrust laws: Government may take a monopoly and divide it into multiple firms.
+* Antitrust laws: For eg, government may take a monopoly and divide it into multiple firms.
 For eg, firms in airline industry need government permissions before merging.

 Note that the cost curves of a typical natural monopoly looks like